patrickkunka/easydropdown/README.md

 #### Arrow

 The "arrow" component can be used to communicate the open/closed state of the dropdown and also to provide an additional affordance for opening the dropdown.
-By using the `open` state on the "root" parent above, we can adjust the styling of the  arrow based on whether or not the dropdown is open or closed.
+By using the "open" state on the "root" parent above, we can adjust the styling of the arrow based on whether or not the dropdown is open or closed.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |